AdaCore/training_material/courses/spark_for_ada_programmers/12_pointer_programs.rst

 Contracts on Access-to-subprogram Types
 -----------------------------------------

-* Access-to-subprogram values not submitted to ownership
+* Access-to-subprogram values not subject to ownership

 * Only preconditions and postconditions are allowed